petazeta/youronlineshop/README.txt

 4 - Edit database settings at: includes/config.sample.php and rename it to config.php.
 5 - Give write permisions to the folder catalog/images/small (To allow upload product images).
 6 - For further database control install the complement DbManager: https://sourceforge.net/projects/freshhh-dbmanager/ .
-7 - Also you can check file: javascript/config.js for some system settings.
+7 - Also you can change some system settiings at file: javascript/config.js.

-ADVISE: If you got any problem with the installation or the software doesn't work in your system please contact us at: melchorherrera@gmail.com.

 *****************
 *Getting started*